Skip to main content

 • Supports multiple tabs — new spaces are appended to the Program Data Sheet.

-• Imports extra columns as metadata automatically.
+• Imports any other metadata as extra custom columns automatically.

 Additional Notes: